 Vis Island is visible from Hvar Town, and is yet another amazing place to visit.
 You can see the famous Blue Caves on a small island just on the other side of Vis, and tours to both these places are available from Hvar or also from Split.

-Sunset Guide to Hvar
+Guide to Hvar Travel: Sunset Spots on Hvar

 Hula Hula Beach Bar